 Category “D”: Document cited by the applicant in the application and which document (reference) was referred to in the course of the search procedure.
 Code “D” should always be accompanied by one of the categories indicating the relevance of the cited document;

-Category “E”: Earlier patent document as defined in Rule 33.1(c) of the Regulations under the PCT, but published on or after the international filing date.
+Category “E”: Earlier patent document as defined in Rule 33.1(c) of the Regulations under the PCT, published on or after the international filing date.
 Code “E” should preferably be accompanied by one of the categories “X”, “Y” or “A”;

 Category “L”: Document which may throw doubts on priority claim(s) or which is cited to establish the publication date of another citation or other special reason (the reason for citing the document shall be given);